 - The transfer of data between Covidence and RevMan is not currently optimised for updates of existing Cochrane reviews.

 - Customising quality assessment templates and data extraction forms in Covidence, especially custom effect measures in outcome tables, may affect your data export options to RevMan.
 If you wish to export your extracted data to RevMan, we recommend pilot-testing your form or template with a small number of studies.
 Do a test export to RevMan to review how the data appears.

-If you are interested in using Covidence to update an existing Cochrane review in RevMan, or to carry out quality assessment or data extraction using customized templates, please review the information on the 'Exporting studies to RevMan' and 'Updating a Cochrane review' pages.
+If you are interested in using Covidence to update an existing Cochrane review in RevMan, or to carry out quality assessment or data extraction using customized templates, please review the information on the 'Exporting studies to RevMan', 'How to upload your data to RevMan Web', and 'Updating a Cochrane review' pages.
 If you need more information, please contact email@example.com for more information on the most effective way to manage these processes.